ptc24/electron-pi/README.md

 electron-pi
 ===========

-Code snippets from the Electron Pi blog
+Code snippets from the Electron Pi blog.